 The idea of this appeals to all ages; kids love the cookie crust and gooey filling.
 Adults also love that gooey filling because it is actually Kyle's Cheesecake Mousse; a little more sophisticated than your average fruit pizza!

 The crust for this is my grandmother's Cookie Dough Pie Crust recipe.
-Grandma and Grandpa lived in a giant brick house with a big kitchen (it wasn't actually that big, but to ten year old me, it looked huge!) and she was always so patient teaching me to bake and decorate cookies.
-I love that she passed down some of her favorites.
+Grandma and Grandpa lived in a giant brick house with a big kitchen (it wasn't actually that big, but to ten year old me, it looked huge!.

 Start by baking the crust in a parchment paper lined pan, this will enable you to easily move it to your serving tray.